Home Chemistry Element Metals

 Metals in Periodic Table of Elements

 Metals in chemistry are chemical elements that are good conductors of heat and electricity and form positive ions by losing electrons.
-On the basis of properties, 118 chemical elements present in the periodic table can be divided into two main types metal and non-metal.
-Metal is a substance that is produced naturally on our earth’s surface.
+According to the properties, 118 chemical elements present in the periodic table can be divided into two main types metal and non-metal.
+Metal is a substance that is produced naturally on the Earth’s surface.
 Around 95 of the 118 elements in the periodic table are classified as metals.
+Iron, aluminum, copper, silver, and gold are familiar examples of metals because they are used widely in our everyday lives.

 Metals (name, symbol, atomic number) on the periodic table

-Most of the metal is very strong and durable.
-Therefore, they are used for making various daily items such as automobiles, satellites, cooking utensils, etc. Iron, aluminum, copper, silver, and gold are familiar examples of metals that are used widely in our everyday lives.
+Most of these metals are very strong and durable.
+Therefore, they are used for making various daily items such as automobiles, satellites, cooking utensils, etc.

 Types of Metals in Periodic Table

-93 out of 118 elements in the modern periodic table are metals and the remaining 18 are nonmetals and 7 are metalloids.
-Most nonmetals are gases and most metals are solid in standard temperature and pressure.
+93 out of 118 elements in the modern periodic table are metals, while the remaining 18 are nonmetals and 7 are metalloids.
+Most nonmetals are gases but most metals are solid at standard temperature and pressure.

-All the metals present in the periodic tables are classified into the following six types:
+All the metals present in the periodic table are classified into the following six categories:

 1. Alkali metals